richardcblewett/cat-breed-chooser/README.md

 The pet options really boil down to choosing either a cat or a dog.
 A dog might be tempting, but dogs require outdoor exercise.
 Going outdoors means exposing your precious health to the disease-ridden, unwashed masses of unknown vaccination status.
 Cats do not require outdoor exercise and therefore do not require you to put your health at risk on a daily basis.
 Both a cat and a dog will provide a welcome change from the monotonously familiar, but only a cat will allow you to stay safe and healthy inside your dwelling.<br>

-The purpose of this project is to assist people with deciding which breed of cat would be best for them.
+The purpose of this project is to assist people with deciding which breed of cat would be best.
 <br><br>

 # Installation Instructions
 If you would like install this project on your computer rather than use the online version hosted at https://cat-breed-chooser.herokuapp.com, you may clone this repository to your computer.
-(Also fee free to check out the backend repository at https://github.com/richardcblewett/cat-breed-chooser-backend)<br>
+(Also feel free to check out the backend repository at https://github.com/richardcblewett/cat-breed-chooser-backend)<br>

 After cloning the repository, make sure you have the dependencies installed before following the instructions on how to run the project.